pnp/pnpjs/docs/logging/index.md

 ## Understanding the Logging Framework

-The logging framework is based on the Logger class to which any number of listeners can be subscribed.
+The logging framework is centered on the Logger class to which any number of listeners can be subscribed.
 Each of these listeners will receive each of the messages logged.
 Each listener must implement the _LogListener_ interface, shown below.
-There is only one method to implement and it takes an instance of the LogEntry interface.
+There is only one method to implement and it takes an instance of the LogEntry interface as a parameter.

 ```TypeScript
 /**